 \section{Introduction}

-Understanding the linguistic structure of language, such as parsing and chunking, is an important research topic in NLP.
-While most previous work~\citep{kudo2001chunking, zhang2002text, pradhan-etal-2004-shallow} employs supervised machine learning methods to predict linguistic structures and can achieve high performance, they rely heavily on manual annotations of syntactic structures like Treebanks~\citep{marcus-etal-1993-building}.
-As a result, there has been a growing interest in unsupervised linguistic structure discovery in recent years~\citep{Kim2020Are, shen2018neural, shen2018ordered}, which is important to natural language processing (NLP) research because it sheds light on linguistic theories and can potentially benefit low-resource languages.
-Previous work on unsupervised syntactic structure discovery has mainly focused on unsupervised constituency parsing~\citep{Kim2020Are, kim-etal-2019-compound, shen2018neural, shen2018ordered} and dependency parsing~\citep{klein-manning-2004-corpus, gillenwater-etal-2010-sparsity, shen-etal-2021-structformer}.
+Understanding the linguistic structure of language, such as parsing and chunking, is an important research topic in natural language processing (NLP).
+While most previous studies~\cite{kudo2001chunking, zhang2002text, pradhan-etal-2004-shallow} use supervised machine learning methods to predict linguistic structures and can achieve high performance, they rely heavily on manual annotations of syntactic structures like Treebanks~\citep{marcus-etal-1993-building}.
+As a result, there has been a growing interest in unsupervised linguistic structure discovery in recent years~\citep{Kim2020Are, shen2018neural, shen2018ordered}, which is important to NLP research because it sheds light on linguistic theories and can potentially benefit low-resource languages.
+Previous work on unsupervised syntactic structure discovery has mainly focused on unsupervised constituency parsing~\cite{Kim2020Are, kim-etal-2019-compound, shen2018neural, shen2018ordered} and dependency parsing~\citep{klein-manning-2004-corpus, gillenwater-etal-2010-sparsity, shen-etal-2021-structformer}.

 In this work, we address unsupervised chunking, another meaningful task for discovering syntactic structure.
-Unlike parsing that induces tree structures from a sentence, chunking aims to group consecutive words of a sentence in a non-hierarchical fashion; each chunk can be intuitively thought of as a phrase~\citep{sang2000introduction, clark-2001-unsupervised}.
+Unlike parsing that induces tree structures from a sentence, chunking aims to group consecutive words of a sentence in a non-hierarchical fashion, and each chunk can be intuitively thought of as a phrase~\citep{sang2000introduction, clark-2001-unsupervised}.
 In fact, unsupervised chunking has wide applications in real-world scenarios, as understanding text fundamentally requires finding spans like noun phrases and verb phrases.
 It would benefit other NLP tasks, such as keyword extraction~\citep{firoozeh_nazarenko_alizon_daille_2020}, named entity recognition~\citep{sato-etal-2017-segment}, open information extraction~\citep{niklaus-etal-2018-survey, pmlr-v162-borgeaud22a, izacard2022few}, and logical reasoning~\citep{wu2023weakly}.